 - Here I would like to recommend you to stain the pieces before placing them.
 But it’s not necessary, you can move forward without staining as I did.

 - Staining and sanding the pieces before starting the project can help you to make clear cuts and something very clean.

 Amazing!
 Add this to your room and you will find it more than a storage space.

 You can also modify these shelves with painting some different colors and changing their size.
 Also, if you don’t feel comfortable with this tutorial, we are presenting you a video tutorial link.
 The video tutorial will help you in a better way to understand all the steps of the process nicely.
-We hope you will find it at the best.

 So, what are your plans for this weekend?
 Are you going to build this project this weekend?
 If you are going to build this one or, if you already have had built this project, then you can share the pictures of your finished products with us in the comment section below.
 Also, if you have any question about this project or you want to discuss something related to this project, we will always welcome you to ask us in the comment section.